 This one kills me every year.
 I see folks with tons in their hands and no bag, or bags filled to the brim.
 With the luggage size and weight restrictions on most airlines, I wonder if those $10 and under tchotchkes are worth the cost to bring them home.
 And then there’s the food.
 Every restaurant was filled to the brim with RSA goers and even with the very healthy options provided at nearly every restaurant in town, who can resist baked macaroni and cheese?

 So in conclusion, all in all a great event.
 I look forward providing additional tips next time for your 2016 RSA experience.
 See you in February!

 Customer Spotlight: Deploying a Data Protection Program in Less Than 120 Days

 Michael Ring, IT Security Architect at Jabil Circuit shares how they deployed Digital Guardian to over 40,000 users in less than 120 days.
 Watch the webinar on demand now.

 Our more recent Sales Engineering training event had a special spin to help veterans.
-Read on to learn how we’re giving back and check out photos and videos from the event!Join Digital Guardian at Black Hat 2016
+Read on to learn how we’re giving back and check out photos and videos from the event!Join Digital Guardian at RSA Conference 2016

 The RSA Conference kicks off next Monday and we have a lot going on: a speaking session, in-booth demos, great contests, giveaways, and more.
 We hope to see you there!